m3sv/PlainUPnP/README.md

 - [ ] Replace plain observers with reactive streams
 - [ ] Test coverage

-This is a rewrite of trishika's DroidUPnP original project can be found [here](https://github.com/trishika/DroidUPnP).
+This is a rewrite of trishika's [DroidUPnP](https://github.com/trishika/DroidUPnP), original project can be found [here](https://github.com/trishika/DroidUPnP).

 Copying
 =======